8 Tips for Hiring a Professional Christmas Light Installer

 Qualified do-it-yourselfer?
 (Honestly, why are you still reading?)
 Get your design done and order all the lights you need, along with any other supplies, so you’ll have everything on hand and ready to go when you have a window of time to install your display.

 Hiring a pro-installer?
 Do your research and get on the calendar with a reputable installer as soon as possible.
 The best installers have a lot of repeat customers, so calling early gives you your best shot at getting your display up when you want it up.

 But once you've done that initial bit of planning and have your installation service scheduled, you'll be able to just kick back, relax, and enjoy the holiday season — and your beautiful lights.

-For lots of Christmas Enthusiasts, that's the best way to sail into the holiday season.
+For many Christmas Enthusiasts, that's the best way to sail into the holiday season.

 However you get that display up and running, here’s wishing you a wonderful time enjoying it!